Which is Better: Leasing a Car or Buying a Car?

 The single best way to drive a late-model car at the lowest possible cost is to take over someone’s existing car lease.
 It’s less expensive than buying and less expensive than taking out a new lease.
 You avoid all the up-front hassles, negotiations, and fees.

 Most existing car leases were taken out months ago when car manufacturers were offering incredible money-losing lease deals and very low monthly payments.
 Many people who took those great lease deals now need to get out after losing a job or suffering other financial distress.
 Most lease companies allow those leases to be transferred to someone else by simply paying a small transfer fee.

 Since the original lessee got a good deal — a deal that may not be possible today — anyone taking over the lease will inherit the same great deal, same low monthly payment, with no money down, no up-front sales tax, and in many cases, a cash incentive from the “seller.”
 There is no other way to get a late-model car this cheap with payments this low.

-Online companies such as Swapalease act as match-makers between people who want out of a lease, and people who would like to take over a lease.
+Online companies such as Swapalease and Leasetrader act as match-makers between people who want out of a lease, and people who would like to take over a lease.
 This company is the largest online lease marketplace and has the largest inventory of lease takeover vehicles.
 You can look over their vehicle listings and if you find a car you like, they help arrange the lease transfer.
 The “seller” pays most of the cost.
 It’s easy and fast.